 HOW DOES LUTEIN WORK TO PROTECT OUR EYES AGAINST ALL THE POTENTIAL DAMAGE?

-Scientific evidence is now available proving the efficacy of Lutein in protecting eyes through various mechanisms like:-
+Scientific evidence is now available proving the benefits of Lutein in protecting eyes through various mechanisms like:-

-b) High levels of Lutein in eye tissue are linked with better vision, especially in dim light or where glare is a problem.
-Diets rich in Lutein can help ward off age-related diseases.3
+2. High levels of Lutein in eye tissue are linked with better vision, especially in dim light or where glare is a problem.
+Diets rich in foods that are good sources of lutein can help ward off age-related diseases.3

-c) A cataract is the clouding of the eye lens, leading to a hazy vision.
+3. It also aids in dealing with eye diseases and maintaining eye health.
+For example, cataract is the clouding of the eye lens, leading to a hazy vision.
 The major reason for cataract formation is the accumulation of oxidative material in a relatively crystalline eye lens.
-Lutein being an antioxidant neutralizes the oxidative stress and protects against retinal damage, thereby playing a role in the protection and also decreasing the risk of cataracts.4
+What is Lutein?
+It is basically an antioxidant that neutralizes the oxidative stress and protects against retinal damage, thereby playing a role in the protection and also decreasing the risk of cataracts.4

-d) Additionally, research is underway to exploit the role of Lutein in the prevention of colon cancer, breast cancer, type 2 diabetes, and heart disease.3
+4. Additionally, eye disease study is underway to exploit the role of Lutein for eyes in the prevention of colon cancer, breast cancer, type 2 diabetes, and heart disease.3

 Setu’s Range of natural formulations for vision includes a Lutein+Zeaxanthin supplement and Eye Care – a vision supplement tailor-made to fight against blue light exposure.
 Learn more about them at setu.in